TanyaS08/PFTC5_Gr3/README.md

 species/genera/families - mostly because this is placeholder data it seems wasteful to expend energy on trying to generate variation across sites

+All data accessed from TRY are in `data/TRY/` if anyone is interested in looking at them and the dataframe with the placeholder chemical data is in `data/processed/` and is currently called into your working environment when calling `scripts/0_data_import.R` as `traits`.
+This will be changed once we have the _actual_ chemical traits (and as has been said many times should happen seamlessly and not break anything that has already been scaffolded).

 A quick overview of trait distribution featuring scraped chem traits:

 ![](https://github.com/TanyaS08/PFTC5_Gr3/blob/DC.2_chemtraits/output/traits_density_plots_w_chem.png?raw=true)

 ### DC5 - Allocation of Grimes CSR strategy for FT's

-CSR scores were calcualted for each individual based using StrateFY.
-This process is not automated so the output is saved in `data/processed/` and has been appended to the original leaf traits dataset. it has also been integrated into `scripts/0_data_import.R` so calling that script will autmatically 'add' the CSR traits to the `traits` df to your environment
+CSR scores were calculated for each individual based on trait values using StrateFY.
+This process is not automated so the output is saved in `data/processed/` and has been appended to the original leaf traits dataset. it has also been integrated into `scripts/0_data_import.R` so calling that script will automatically 'add' the CSR traits to the `traits` df to your environment

 ## Data visualisation